Updated: Feb 1, 2008

 Types I and II occipital condylar fractures are treated conservatively with neck stabilization, which is achieved with a hard (Philadelphia) collar or halo traction.

 The role of surgery is limited in the management of skull fractures.
 Infants and children with open depressed fractures require surgical intervention.
 Most surgeons prefer to elevate depressed skull fractures if the depressed segment is more than 5 mm below the inner table of adjacent bone.
 Indications for immediate elevation are gross contamination, dural tear with pneumocephalus, and an underlying hematoma.
 At times, craniectomy is performed if the underlying brain is damaged and swollen.
 In these instances, cranioplasty is required at a later date.
 Another indication for early surgical intervention is an unstable occipital condylar fracture (type III) that requires atlantoaxial arthrodesis.
-This can be achieved with inside-outside fixation.17
+This can be achieved with inside-outside fixation.[31]

-Delayed surgical intervention is required in ossicular incongruencies resulting from a longitudinal skull base fracture of the temporal bone.
+Delayed surgical intervention is required in ossicular incongruences resulting from a longitudinal skull base fracture of the temporal bone.
 Ossiculoplasty may be needed if hearing loss persists for longer than 3 months or if the tympanic membrane has not healed on its own.
-Another indication is persistent CSF leak after a skull base fracture.
-This requires precise detection of the site of leak before any surgical intervention is instituted.

 Blind probing of skull wounds should be avoided.
 Patients are prepared for surgery, and exploration is performed in the operating suite under direct vision to prevent loose pieces of bone from damaging the underlying brain.
 Patients with open contaminated wounds are treated with tetanus toxoid and broad-spectrum antibiotics, especially in a delayed presentation.